 There is no doubt that London is one of the most exciting, vibrant and culturally rich cities in the world.
 Travelers from all over the world visit London to experience England’s unique sense of living history firsthand.
 But don’t be mistaken by London’s historic palaces, horse-drawn carriages and well-preserved museums.
 London is also a bustling city comprised of prime shopping, happening nightclubs and royal parks that give you a run for your senses.

 Although London is one of the most traveled cities in the world, there is just one downside to this destination – it’s expensive.
 And I am not talking sort-of pricey either.
-According to The Telegraph, a UK based newspaper, London is the most expensive city in the world as of 2014.
+According to a recent article by The Telegraph, a UK based newspaper, London is the most expensive city in the world.

 If you are now reconsidering your travel plans to London, have no fear.
 After studying abroad in this beautiful city, I have all of the insider tips and tricks to experiencing one of the world’s most traveled destinations, on a budget.